Ukrainian-History/autoBWF/README.md

 ###Usage

-python autoBWF.py [filename] [-t template_filename]
+python autoBWF.py *filename* [-t *template_filename*]

-Including the -t flag will prepopulate all relevant fields (all except OriginationDate and OriginationTime) with the BWF metadata from the template file.
+Including the -t flag will prepopulate Title, Technician, Copyright, and CodingHistory with the corresponding BWF metadata from the template file.